informaticmonad/bibframe/model/bfrare.md

 * description: A term commonly used for modern unsewn bookbindings whose structure depends on glue to hold the leaves together.
 * value: Literal
 * scope: <http://bibfra.me/vocab/rare>
-* remark: type of binding structure
+* remark: type of binding structure.
+Description source: "perfect binding."
+In The Oxford Companion to the Book, edited by Suarez, Michael F., and H. R. Woudhuysen. : Oxford University Press, 2010.

 ## All along sewing